privacyguides/privacyguides.org/docs/cloud.en.md

 !!! danger

-    We don't recommend the use of the [E2EE App](https://apps.nextcloud.com/apps/end_to_end_encryption) for Nextcloud as it may lead to data loss, is highly experimental and not production quality.
+    We don't recommend using the [E2EE App](https://apps.nextcloud.com/apps/end_to_end_encryption) for Nextcloud as it may lead to data loss; it is highly experimental and not production quality.